 Instructional Technology Certificate Program

-The Instructional Technology Certificate Program (ITCP) is a no-cost professional development program offered to TAMU-affiliated full-time instructors, instructional designers, and instructional/distance education support staff throughout the university, including the College Station, Galveston, and Qatar campuses (unfortunately, due to space and resource constraints, we are unable to admit teaching and/or graduate assistants into the program).
+The Instructional Technology Certificate Program (ITCP) is a no-cost professional development program offered to TAMU-affiliated full-time instructors, instructional designers, and instructional/distance education support staff throughout the university, including the College Station, Galveston, and Qatar campuses; the Health Science Center; the School of Law; and the Higher Education Center at McAllen (unfortunately, due to space and resource constraints, we are unable to admit teaching and/or graduate assistants into the program).

 The program teaches participants the pedagogical practices of incorporating technology with course design and teaching.
 It is ideal for anyone teaching or designing face-to-face, blended, or fully online courses.
 Plus, you further your professional development by earning CEUs.
 Several electives are available to customize the training to fit your needs.